GundogCodes/bashScripts/README.md

  chmod +x openCloseApp
  ```
 3. **Schedule the script to run every 5 minutes using `crontab`:**
-   Open a terminal and type:
+   - open a terminal and type:
 ```
 crontab -e
 ```